Bodykudo/CryptoInsights/README.md

   <img src="public/icon.png" height="200px" />
 </div>

-# CryptoInsight
+# CryptoInsights

-Welcome to CryptoInsight!
-CryptoInsight is a user-friendly web application where you can track everything related to cryptocurrencies.
+Welcome to CryptoInsights!
+CryptoInsights is a user-friendly web application where you can track everything related to cryptocurrencies.
 You can access details about all cryptocurrencies, explore historical data on their prices, and stay up-to-date with the latest news about cryptocurrencies.

 ## Demo

-CryptoInsight is deployed to Vercel.
-You can try it on the following URL: [cryptoinsight.vercel.app](https://cryptoinsight.vercel.app/).
+CryptoInsights is deployed to Vercel.
+You can try it on the following URL: [cryptoinsights.vercel.app](https://cryptoinsights.vercel.app/).

 <div align="center">
   <img src="https://i.imgur.com/zp0HL17.png" />